cswinter/bevy-snake-ai/README.md

 In our [previous implementation](entity-gym-snake-tutorial), we had a single agent playing the game.
 Here, to allow the user to play against the AI, we train with two agents.
 So we replace our `struct Player(Box<dyn Agent>)` resource with a `struct Players([Option<Box<dyn Agent>>; 2])`.
-During training, both of the agents are `Some` and control the two snakes.
+During training, both of the players are `Some` train agent, each controlling one of the two snakes.
-When running the game interactively, the first of the agents is set to `None` to allow the user to control the first snake.
+When running the game interactively, the first of the players is set to `None`and the first snake is controlled by user input.

 To set up training with self-play between two agents, we simply change the function signature of `run_headless`: